-The demand for logs and wood products is primarily affected by the level of new residential construction activity, repair and remodeling activity and, to a lesser extent, other industrial uses, which are subject to fluctuations due to changes in general economic conditions.
-Decreases in the level of residential construction activity generally reduce demand for logs and wood products, resulting in lower revenues, profits and cash flows for lumber mills who are important customers to Acadian.
+The demand for logs and wood products is particularly affected by the level of new residential construction activity, repair and remodeling activity and, to a lesser extent, other industrial uses.
+Decreases in the level of residential construction activity generally reduce demand for logs and wood products, resulting in lower revenues, profits, and cash flows for lumber mills who are important customers to Acadian.
+This, in turn, may result in lower net sales, profits and cash flows for Acadian.